This year you have touched millions - view the annual report and see how you inspire, connect and uplift!

 Gurdwara Sri Agampura, Anandpur Sahib

 The text itself offers a conclusion: The True Guru fulfills our souls and may use any number of methods to do so.
 In one case it may be encouraging a beloved Sikh to delve deeper into the ocean of Gurbani, in another case it may be including yogic techniques with meditative devotion.
-Each soul has their needs and Guru is capable to fulfill them all.
+Each soul has their own needs and Guru is capable to fulfill them all.

 Great is Mata Jito ji!